7 Symptoms Of Post-Narcissist Stress Disorder (PNSD) That Impact Mental Health

 Because of the distorted reality they also experience, people with PNSD may blow situations out of proportion, as they perceive people around them to be a threat.
 This is also common to people with PTSD, if not more severe.
 Like people with PTSD, those diagnosed with PNSD may have suicidal thoughts.

-How is PNSD diagnosed and treated?
+How is PNSD diagnosed and treated in mental healthcare?

 Since the DSM doesn’t recognize PNSD as a mental illness, there are no formal tools to diagnose it.
 For that reason, people in a relationship with a narcissist who has suffered narcissistic abuse are often misdiagnosed with post-traumatic stress disorder.